 Hide ads on YouTube

-Turn this on so you can block video ads, and watch videos without any ad interruptions.
+Turn on Poper Blocker’s YouTube ad blocker feature to watch videos without any ad interruptions.

 hide ads on youtube videos with poper blocker